Green-tailed trainbearer: Distribution and habitat

-L. n. boliviana, when treated separately from nuna, is found in Boliva from La Paz Department to Cochabamba Department.
+L. n. boliviana, when treated separately from nuna, is found in Bolivia from La Paz Department to Cochabamba Department.

 An old record of L. n. gouldii from Venezuela has been questioned on several grounds and the South American Classification Committee (SACC) of the American Ornithological Society does not include that country in the species' range.
 The IOC includes Venezuela with a question mark and the Clements taxonomy notes the one old record.

 The green-tailed trainbearer mostly inhabits secondary woodland and brushy slopes but also occurs in Polylepis woodland and páramo.
 In elevation it ranges from 1700 to 3800 m.

 Behavior

 Movement

 The green-tailed trainbearer's movements have not been defined, but elevational changes after the breeding and flowering season are likely.

 Feeding

 The green-tailed trainbearer forages for nectar at low to medium heights.
 It has been recorded taking nectar from the flowers of Castilleja fissifolia, Cavendishia cordifolia, Rubus, Cuphea dipetala, and Palicourea angustifolia.
 It also feeds on insects caught on the wing and gleaned from flowers.